howdy10/howdy10.github.io/docs/writing/aws/api-gateway-integration.md

 - CredentialsRole: needs sendMessage Permission to the queue
 - RequestTemplate: this should map to a sendMessage Action `Action=SendMEssage&MessageBody={}`
 - IntegrationResponse: The mapping you would like the client to receive

+SQS Queue Integration expects Content-Type to be `applications/x-www-form-urlencoded`.
+If your calls will not be that then you need to make sure you change the header in your IntegrationOptions in RequestParameters.
+[Example](https://serverlessland.com/patterns/apigw-sqs-sam)